LarsMichelsen/nagios_downtime/README.md

-# nagios_downtime - Script based downtime scheduling for Nagios / Icinga
+# nagios_downtime - Script based downtime scheduling

 nagios_downtime can be used to schedule downtimes directly from monitored machines to automaticaly schedule downtimes in Nagios only with having access